Finland’s Supreme Court Acquits Parliamentarian on Bible Tweet, Convicts Her for “Insult” in 20-Year-Old Church Pamphlet on Separate Charge

 Police investigations against Päivi Räsänen started in June 2019.
 As an active member of the Finnish Lutheran church, she addressed the leadership of her church and questioned its official sponsorship of the LGBT event ‘Pride 2019’, accompanied by an image of a Bible text.
 Over several months, Päivi attended a total of thirteen hours of police interviews about her views.
 The Finnish Prosecutor General then brought three criminal charges against her at the end of April 2021.

 Päivi was accused of having engaged in “hate speech” for publicly voicing her opinion on marriage and human sexuality in a 2004 church pamphlet, for comments made during a 2019 radio debate, and the tweet she directed at her church leadership.
-Bishop Pohjola, the Chairman of the International Lutheran Council, was charged for having published the pamphlet that Päivi authored.
-The prosecution has dropped the charge regarding the radio debate in its appeal to the Supreme Court.
+Bishop Pohjola, the Chairman of the International Lutheran Council, was charged for having published the church pamphlet that Päivi authored.
+The prosecution dropped the charge regarding the radio debate in its appeal to the Supreme Court.

 ADF International has coordinated Päivi’s legal defense as she faced the courts to fight for everyone’s right to freely share their beliefs.
 In a unanimous ruling on 14 November 2023, the Helsinki Court of Appeal acquitted Päivi and the bishop of the “hate speech” charges that the state prosecutor had levelled against them.
 The decision confirmed the District Court’s March 2022 acquittal.